학술논문

 Abstract

-Purcell's planar three-link microswimmer is a classic model of swimming at low-Reynolds-number fluid, inspired by motion of flagellated microorganisms.
+Purcell's planar three-link microswimmer is a classic model of swimming in low-Reynolds-number fluid, inspired by motion of flagellated microorganisms.
 Many works analyzed this model, assuming that the two joint angles are directly prescribed in phase-shifted periodic inputs.
 In this work, we study a more realistic scenario by considering an extension of this model which accounts for joints' elasticity and mechanical actuation of periodic torques, so that the joint angles are dynamically evolving.
-Numerical analysis of the swimmer's dynamics reveals multiplicity of periodic solutions, depending on parameters of the inputs - frequency and amplitude of excitation, as well as joints' stiffness.
-We numerically study bifurcations, stability transitions, and symmetry breaking of the periodic solutions, demonstrating that this simple model displays rich nonlinear dynamic behavior with actuated-elastic joints.
+Numerical analysis of the swimmer's dynamics reveals multiplicity of periodic solutions, depending on parameters of the inputs - frequency and amplitude of excitation, joints' stiffness ratio, as well as joint's activation.
+We numerically study swimming direction reversal, as well as bifurcations, stability transitions, and symmetry breaking of the periodic solutions, which represent the effect of buckling instability observed in swimming microorganisms.
+The results demonstrate that this variant of Purcell's simple model displays rich nonlinear dynamic behavior with actuated-elastic joints.
+Similar results are also obtained when studying an extended model of a six-link microswimmer.